 Best for Gin and Tonic: Fever-Tree Mediterranean Tonic Water

-Fever-Tree's Mediterranean flavors come from lemon, thyme, rosemary, citrus, and herbes de Provence harvested from rocky hillside farms in Provence, France, just off the shores of the Mediterranean Sea.
+Fever-Tree's Mediterranean flavors come from rosemary and lemon thyme of the Provence region of southern France, just off the shores of the Mediterranean Sea.
 These ingredients combine to make a lighter, more subtly herbaceous version of the brand's Indian Tonic—a profile particularly excellent for mixing with vodka and, naturally, gin.

 Best for Bartenders: Q Mixers Spectacular Tonic Water

-Made with quinine from Peru and sweetened with agave, Q Mixers Spectacular Tonic Water has elegant carbonation and a broad range of flavors.
+Made with quinine from Peru and sweetened with agave, Q Mixers Spectacular Tonic Water has elegant carbonation and a wide range of flavors.

-“I like the Q Spectacular tonic due to its brightness,” says Jason Allmond, the beverage director at Broughton Common in Savannah, Georgia.
-“A lot of tonics are falling flat to me these days or are trying to do too much—infusing a bunch of flavors or things to make tonic, well, less tonic-like.
-Q Spectacular forgoes all of that and just remains a bright, fizzy tonic, suitable for all kinds of beverages."
+“I like the Q Spectacular Tonic due to its brightness,” says Jason Allmond, bartender at New Realm Brewing in Savannah, Georgia.
+“A lot of tonics are falling flat to me these days or are trying to do too much—infusing a bunch of flavors or things to make a tonic, well, less tonic-like.
+Q Spectacular forgoes all of that and remains a bright, fizzy tonic, suitable for all kinds of beverages."

-SeongHa Lee, a bartender at The Venetian Resort Hotel in Las Vegas, agrees.
+SeongHa Lee, former bartender at The Venetian Resort in Las Vegas, agrees.

 Best Flavored: East Imperial Burma Tonic Water

-While East Imperial’s regular tonics lean less on sugar in favor of quinine flavors, the Burma Tonic Water doubles up on natural sweetness with twice as much natural cane sugar and the highest amount of quinine available.
-To balance out the cane sugar and quinine, the brand adds a bit of lemongrass and manao lime, plus a few dashes of bitters.
+While East Imperial’s regular tonics lean less on sugar in favor of quinine flavors, the Burma Tonic Water doubles up on the sweetness with twice as much natural cane sugar and the highest amount of quinine available.
+To balance out the cane sugar and quinine, the brand adds a bit of Thai lemongrass and Manao lime, plus a few dashes of bitters.
 It's warm and spicy with a bit of cinnamon and lots of zest.

 Best Light: Q Mixers Light Tonic Water

-Q Mixers Light Tonic Water skips the sugar in favor of a sugar and sweetener blend designed to replicate the flavors of Q Spectacular without the actual full dose of sugar.
+Q Mixers' Light Tonic Water skips the sugar in favor of a blend designed to replicate the flavors of the classic Spectacular Tonic without the added dose of sugar.

-Natalia Cardenas, the beverage development manager for Breakthru Beverage Chicago, favors Q Tonics, too.
+Natalia Cardenas, beverage development manager for Breakthru Beverage Group in Illinois, favors Q Tonics, too.
 "Every time I use it for my customers, I am assured that they are tasting a cocktail that surpasses anything they’ve tried before.
 With its real ingredients, high carbonation, and less sugar than others on the market, it’s a tonic I rely on time and time again.”

 Best Syrup: Jack Rudy Cocktail Co.
 The Tonic Trio

 So you’ve tried every iteration of a gin and tonic—why not flex your creative muscles with tonic syrups?
 These quinine-based recipes let you customize your drink to suit your personal taste.
-Each of Jack Rudy’s products are handcrafted with care in small batches.
-You can order them one-off or as part of a kit that includes all three of the brand’s signature tonic syrups: Elderflower, Grenadine, and Classic.
+Each of Jack Rudy’s products is hand-crafted with care in small batches.
+You can order them individually or as part of a kit that includes all three of the brand’s signature tonic syrups: Elderflower, Extra Bitter, and Classic.

 The real benefit of the tonic syrup is you can use it to adjust the quinine concentration to suit your needs.
 One bottle yields 23 servings (give or take based on how much tonic you like in your drink).
-Just add to soda water, your favorite spirit, and enjoy.
+Just add to soda water or your favorite spirit, and enjoy.